Vivendi: Business units

 Vivendi is a company primarily focused on digital entertainment.
 It currently owns the French video game company Gameloft.

-Vivendi's president Vincent Bolloré, appointed in June 2014, aims at developing synergies between the company's subsidiaries now refocused on media: Gameloft.
+Vivendi's president, Vincent Bolloré, appointed in June 2014, aims at developing synergies between the company's subsidiaries now refocused on media: Gameloft.

 Gameloft

 In July 2016, Vivendi completed its takeover of Gameloft, the world's largest mobile-games publisher in terms of downloads.
-Gameloft reported that their games had amassed over 1 billion downloads in 2016.
+Gameloft reported that its games had amassed over 1 billion downloads in 2016.